New Zealand Chess Championship

-The New Zealand Chess Championship was first conducted in 1879.
+The New Zealand Chess Championship is an annual open tournament played to determine the country's chess champion.
+It is organised by the New Zealand Chess Federation.

+The first installment of the championship was held in Christchurch in 1879, and was won by Henry Hookham.
+Following a 9 year break, the tournament resumed in the New Year of 1888/89, and has been held annually since.
+It has been played with the Swiss system since 1996/97.

 Note: Up until 1934 foreign players were eligible for the title.
 The eligibility rules were changed in 1935 to preclude this; John Angus Erskine (twice champion in 1929 and 1935) was born in Invercargill and was therefore eligible although he was domiciled in Melbourne, Australia.

-The event is organised by the New Zealand Chess Federation.